Markus328/libmtx/README.md

 This repository is about a very basic header-only lib for matrix operations.
 It implements some matrix and linear algebra algorithms such as matrix sum/subtraction/multiplication, matrix distance, LU decomposition, determinant and back/forward substitution for solving linear systems.

-It probably would be better (and easier) do it in C++, making use of templates.

 This project was inspired by GNU GSL.

 # Tests